 Pension contributions paid to ATP are divided into guarantee contributions and bonus contributions, which constitute 80 per cent and 20 per cent, respectively, of the contribution payments.
 The guarantee contributions are used for life-long, guaranteed pension benefits to ATP's members, while the bonus contributions are passed on to the bonus potential.
-The bonus potential, which constitutes ATP's free reserves, is used to increase, over time, the lifelong guaranteed benefits, thereby preserving the long-term purchasing power, and to cover increased life expectancies, thereby ensuring life-long benefits.
+The bonus potential, which constitutes ATP's free reserves, must cover ATP's risks and enable ATP's long-term bonus policy with the goal of preserving the purchasing power of the lifelong guaranteed benefits via bonus award.